AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/local_env/sandbox_proving.md

 export BB_WORKING_DIRECTORY=~/bb-temp
 ```

 Now send transactions from `aztec-wallet`, and proving will be enabled.
+Check the [Quickstart](../../getting_started.md) for a refresher on how to send transactions using `aztec-wallet`.

 Note that you do not need to restart the sandbox in order to start sending proven transactions.
 You can optionally set this for 1 off transactions.